 5. Preventing tax return identity theft

-Once a criminal gets access to your Social Security number, he or she has everything necessary to file a tax return in your name.
+Once someone gets access to your Social Security number, they have everything necessary to file a tax return in your name.
 The purpose of a fraudulent tax return is, obviously, not to pay your back taxes, but to pocket your tax refund.
 This scam occurs early in the tax season, well before most taxpayers file.
 Take every possible precaution to keep your SSN secret, and if possible, file your taxes early.